Velocityofpie/Chaudr/README.md

 # Issues

 If you are a Window's user, you will most likely have issues running `go build`.
 There is an issue with a library we used (a sqlite library).
-However, if you have docker installed and docker experience, you can run the app using `docker build . -t chaudr` and `docker run -p 8080:8080 chaudr`
+However, if you have Docker Desktop installed with linux containers, you can run the app using `docker build . -t chaudr` and `docker run -p 8080:8080 chaudr`.
+Or if you have WSL, you can build and run the application inside of a WSL instance.